IBM/EpicTunableCheck/README.txt

 LOGIN TO USER AND SWITCH TO THE ROLE
 # swrole display_role

-Now you can execute the script with the proper authprizations to display the current tunables settings.
+Now you can execute the script with the proper authorizations to display the current tunables settings.
+# python3 EpicTunableCheck.py3

+The script will prompt you for the full path to your iris.db file